Reflective Literature Programs

 Ripple Effects

-Students develop critical thinking skills, resilience, and emotional intelligence, creating ripple effects that extend far beyond the classroom.
+The program develops critical thinking skills, resilience, and emotional intelligence, creating ripple effects that extend far beyond the program’s experience.

 -